 Silk has a reputation for being delicate, but it’s actually one of nature’s strongest fibers.
 It’s also notorious for being “dry-clean-only”.
 While it’s true that silk really does respond better to dry cleaning, it’s highly unlikely that anything you stitch will need to be dry-cleaned on a regular basis.
 Please don’t let the fear of high maintenance deter you from using silk thread on your needlepoint projects.
 It’s such a joy to stitch with that I’m sure you’ll be a convert soon if you’re not already. 😉

 My all-time favorite silk thread is, undoubtedly, Splendor by Rainbow Gallery.

 It’s super easy to work with and it comes in a rainbow (teehee!) of luminescent colors.
 I especially like to use it on 18 mesh canvas with a #22 tapestry needle.

 What’s your favorite silk thread?
 Tell me in the comments box below and I’ll enter your name into this month’s drawing for a Valentine Bouquet of thread.

 Alrighty, my friend, that’s all for now.
 Have a wonderful rest of your day and I’ll see you on the Serendipity Needleworks Facebook page this afternoon (and every Thursday!) at 3:00 p.m.
-CST for another new episode of Needlepoint TV.
+Central time for another new episode of Needlepoint TV.

 Until then, happy stitching!